Skip to Content

 There are gory stories of Nationalist sympathisers in the Spanish Civil War being thrown off the bridge – inspiring Hemingway who used the idea in his book For Whom the Bell Tolls.
 And there’s a chamber above the bridge’s central arch which was allegedly a wartime torture chamber and prison, and now houses an exhibition about the bridge’s construction.

 Admiring the Puerto Nuevo is one the most popular things to do in Ronda, but it’s not the only bridge in town.
 It’s also worth checking out the other two – the Puente Viejo (Old Bridge) and smaller Bridge of San Miguel (also known as the Arab Bridge).
-Take a walk over each of them for a different view of the gorge and the town’s historic buildings.
+Take a walk over each for different views of the gorge and the town’s historic buildings.

 Puente Viejo (Old Bridge) in Ronda